 Nitrogen at lower altitude produces the blue light and when particles collide with this gas at higher altitude, it produces beautiful purple and violet tones.
 The blending of these colours through the sky can also create pinks and whites.

 Different factors influence the colour and strength of the Aurora.
-Adjust the sliders below to see how each affect the appearance of the lights.
+Adjust the sliders below to see how each affects the appearance of the lights.

 If you're lucky, the Northern Lights can suddenly brighten and appear to dance in spectacular style around the sky.
 Scientists have long known that this energetic display is caused by sub-storms in space, but they haven't been sure of the trigger.
 Very recently, a NASA mission discovered that magnetic field lines between Earth and the Sun sometimes merge and connect, releasing a burst of energy that fuels electrons in even faster waves towards Earth.

-Prediction remains impossible.
-While we can track the aurora as it's happening, and understand roughly how it works, we still aren't certain of when and where it'll appear.
+Visiting destinations in the hope of viewing the Northern Lights has been more popular than ever in the past couple of years.
+But if you are booking travel, it’s important to understand that prediction remains close to impossible.
+While we can track the aurora is it’s happening, and understand roughly how it works, we still aren’t certain of when and where it will appear.

 Our relationship with the Northern Lights dates right back to the dawn of humankind, long before science explained them.